 - Disinfect the terrarium once a month or bi-weekly

-- Wash your hands with soap after cleaning the enclosure and handling the snake.
+- Wash your hands with soap after cleaning the enclosure and handling the snake

-- Snakes can pass diseases to each other when kept together.
+- Don’t put two adult ball pythons in the same enclosure.
+Snakes can pass diseases to each other when kept together.

 - Install under heating options which will aid your python’s meal digestion.
 This may reduce the time it takes for your reptile to digest its meal.